API changelog

 NEW FEATURE: Project codes

-A project_code field is now available on the Projects endpoint.
+A project_code field is now available on the projects endpoint.
 This feature simplifies integrations with other systems by enabling external project codes or job numbers to be stored and retrieved.

 • The project_code field accepts a string value (max 32 characters) representing a project identifier from an external system that must be unique across all projects